RHSResearchLLC/PicoEVB/README.md

 # PicoEVB: M.2/NGFF based Xilinx Artix-7 development board

-** Note: This page applies to PicoEVB Rev D. For previous revs, select the rev from tags **

 PicoEVB is an affordable development board which can be used to evaluate and prototype PCI express designs using Xilinx Artix 7 FPGA on Windows or Linux hosts.
 The board is designed around the Artix 7 (XC7A50T).